 - Trim the ends off the zucchini.
 Using an apple corer, remove the flesh from the zucchinis, being careful not to cut through the outer wall.
 Chop the zucchini flesh and measure out 1/2 cup; set the remaining zucchini flesh aside for another use (I added it to the Middle Eastern Red Lentil Soup I served with this).

 - Use a small spoon to fill the hollowed zucchini with the rice mixture.
 Work from both ends, making sure zucchinis are completely filled.
-Brush or spray them quickly with a small amount of olive oil, and place them in a dish under a preheated broiler for 10-15 minutes, watching carefully and turning regularly, until tender and lightly charbroiled.
+Brush or spray them quickly with a small amount of olive oil, if you like, and place them in a dish under a preheated broiler for 10-15 minutes, watching carefully and turning regularly, until tender and lightly charbroiled.